 Many of our native bee pollinators are at risk, and the status of many more is unknown.
 Habitat loss, alteration, and fragmentation, pesticide use, climate change and introduced diseases all contribute to declines of bees.
 The Xerces Society advocates on behalf of bees.
 Our work has led to federal and state protections for a number of species leading to over half a million acres protected for these important animals.
 We are working with scientists and citizen monitors to understand the status of declining bumble bees and other rare species.
 We also work with lawmakers on legislation that encourages pollinator-friendly habitat restoration and consult with farmers, homeowners, and land stewards to restore the landscape for the benefit of bee pollinators.

 We do not know the status of most bees because there are so many species.
-Unfortunately, all indication, suggest bees are in decline based on assessments of specific groups of bees.
+Unfortunately, all indications suggest bees are in decline based on assessments of specific groups of bees.
 A recent analysis by the Xerces Society and the International Union for Conservation of Nature (IUCN) found that 28% of bumble bees in Canada, the United States, and Mexico are in an IUCN Threatened Category.
 According to NatureServe, 50% of leafcutter bee species and 27% of mason bee species are “at risk”.

 Food in the form of abundant flowering plants that provide access to pollen and nectar throughout the growing season